RyanParsley/antiochDocumentation/source/account/index.md

 # Account Information

-All faculty and staff members that are found on the [direcory](http://antiochcollege.org/college-directory) already have an account set up.
+All faculty and staff members that are found on the [directory](http://antiochcollege.org/college-directory) already have an account set up.
+Please confirm that you're not already on that list before asking to have a new account created.

 ## Sign In